v1shanker/capstone/pages/weekly-update-6.md

 **Naveen**

-+ Set up message passing interface for the microcontroller
++ Set up message passing for sending motor commands to the PWM driver
-+ The current set up matches on "\n", which tells esp that entire command has been sent
++ Set up other side of demo where motor start and start commands would be registered by ESP
-+ The message is then sent to either the LIDAR or motor task, which currently just prints out the message it has received
++ Managed to retrieve scan data from LIDAR and process it on ESP - ran in to a lot of subtle bugs when trying to get this to work.
-+ I tested this entire setup using an Arduino as the "phone", and was able to sucessfully pass an incoming message from the "phone" to both the motor and the LIDAR task
++ Discussed with David and Vikram how we're going to represent maps on Android app